 So here is the deal, we are not professional photographers like AT ALL.
 In fact, some of us can’t take a decent picture to save our lives (looking at you dad :)).
 However, we have partnered with one of our favorite Instagram Photographers – Melissa from @RouxRoamer and she is here to give her top three tips for taking better family photos when traveling!

-And trust us, you want these three tips in your life.
+And trust us, you want these three family travel tips in your life.
 They are so simple and soooooo good.

 Mellisa’s Top Three Tips for Taking Better Family Photos When Traveling